RyanBalshaw/sjmelck_pages/content/blog/RBF-Models.md

         return
 ```
-The constructor simply assigns the data as attributes in the class.
-Next we
+The constructor simply assigns the data as attributes in the class and if a
+specific set of centres are not given we set the centres equal to the samples.
-can create a method that will fit the model to the data.
+Next we can create a method that will fit the model to the data.
 We can also make
 use of scipys cdist function to find the euclidean distance between all the
 data points and the centres of the model (the \\(||\boldsymbol{x} -
 \boldsymbol{c}|| \\) portion of the basis functions).
 We also want the